-This Security Policy was last revised on May 13, 2020.
+Our Security Policy was last updated on September 19, 2022.

 Cloud security is important for the protection of hosted information.
 Even small gaps in security coverage can put everything at risk, including data, customer information, uptime, and potentially a company’s reputation.
 A certain amount of confidence is needed when relying on third-party vendors to manage and handle your data.
 We want our customers to have a general understanding of what we at CloudKarafka are doing to protect the integrity of their data